Introduction: Fingerprint Lock - Unbreakable Garage Door (Electronic and Mechanic System)

 This system consists of 2 main parts:

-An electronic part that is composed of power electronics, control electronics and programmable electronic: an Arduino
+An electronic part that is composed of power electronics, control electronics and programmable electronics: an Arduino

-The program is not necessarily the most optimized, free to modify it.
+The program is not necessarily the most optimized (I'm learning programming with this project), free to modify it.
 If you want details on how the system works, you will find them in the program comments.

 I will detail the electronic part of the system and explain briefly the reasoning I had to create the circuit ...